NetComposer/nksip/docs/TUTORIAL.md

 {ok,200,[]}
 ```

-Now let's send and _OPTIONS_ from `client1` to `client2` through the proxy.
+Now let's send an _OPTIONS_ from `client1` to `client2` through the proxy.
 As they are already registered, we can use their registered names or _address-of-record_.
 We use the option `route` to send the request to the proxy (you usually include this option in the call to `nksip:start/4`, to send _every_ request to the proxy automatically).

 The first request is not authorized.
 The reason is that we are using a `sips` uri as a target, so NkSIP must use tls.
 But the origin port is then different from the one we registered, so we must authenticate again: